simeoncloud/docs/reporting.md

 #### Sample Log Analytics queries
 The following custom queries were developed using the [Simeon Sync dataset](https://simeoncloud.github.io/docs/#/reporting?id=simeon-sync-power-bi-dataset) and highlight what is possible with Log Analytics integration within Simeon Cloud.
 Users are encouraged to develop custom queries to target specific resources and conditions of interest.
+* Different configurations can be specified using Microsoft’s API schema with colons between the path.
+In Simeon, this can be found in the parenthesis of the Sync Summary report: Azure AD > Security > Conditional Access > Policies (MSGraph:ConditionalAccess:Policies).

 *A configuration type is added/removed/changed in the portal and exported by Simeon Sync*
 ```
 SyncLogs_CL
-| where Change_Type in ('Added', 'Removed', 'Changed') and Configuration_Type in ('MSGraph:Groups')
+| where Change_Type in ('Added', 'Removed', 'Changed') and Configuration_Type in ('MSGraph:ConditionalAccess:Policies')
 ```
-*A specific tenant has an export/deploy/preview change*
+*A specific tenant has an export/deploy/preview change.
+Update tenant_name_here to the correct tenant name.*
 ```
 SyncLogs_CL
 | where Change_Type in ('Added', 'Removed', 'Changed') and Tenant == 'tenant_name_here'
 ```
-*A CA policy is changed from enabled to disabled or reporting only*
+*A Conditional Access policy is changed from enabled to disabled or reporting only, or the policy is deleted*
 ```
 SyncLogs_CL
 | where Change_Type in ('Added', 'Removed', 'Changed') and Configuration_Type in ('MSGraph:ConditionalAccess:Policies') and Property_Name == 'state' and Old_Property_Value == 'enabled'